theborakompanioni/azure-docs.de-de/articles/virtual-network/virtual-networks-viewing-and-modifying-hostnames.md

 <properties
-   pageTitle="Anzeigen und Ändern von Hostnamen | Microsoft Azure" description="Anzeigen und Ändern von Hostnamen für virtuelle Computer sowie Web- und Workerrollen in Azure für die Namensauflösung" services="virtual-network" documentationCenter="na" authors="jimdial"
+   pageTitle="Viewing and Modifying Hostnames | Microsoft Azure" description="How to view and change hostnames for Azure virtual machines, web and worker roles for name resolution" services="virtual-network" documentationCenter="na" authors="jimdial"